brunomart97/electron-react-boilerplate/README.md

 npm run build-react
 ```

-Then, run the electron build for the chosen operating system:
+Then, run the electron build for the chosen operational system:

 Windows: